Frequently Asked Questions

 |QEEG Brain Mapping and Report (only if required)*||£249 in Milton Keynes|

-The Initial Consultation is charged at £75 and includes the first session of Neurofeedback.
+The Initial Appointment is charged at £75 and includes the first session of Neurofeedback.
 If you go ahead with a Neurofeedback package within 7 days this session can be considered part of the package and the price reduced by £75.

-Our 10 and 20 session packages include the Initial Assessment and Neuro Programme design for free and result in per session prices of £85 and £80 respectively.
+Our 10 and 20 session packages include the History Assessment and Neuro Programme design for free and result in per session prices of £85 and £80 respectively.
 If you decide to continue after 20 sessions then the per session price is fixed at £80.

 |PAYG Price||Package Price